ellamkoch/Pet-Kennel-Shell/README.md

 - Used `forEach()` to call `rest()` on every pet in the kennel and then displayed the updated table.

 ### Testing
+Used CodeRunner to do the testing in VS Code.
 All methods and features were tested in sequence:
 1. Displayed initial status for each pet.
 2. Added pets to the kennel array using both methods.